-- the financial statements of the Company on pages 10 to 17: - present fairly, in all material respects: - its financial position as at 30 June 2022; and - its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand in accordance with Public Benefit Entity Standards Reduced Disclosure Regime; and - the performance information of the Company on pages 6 to 8 presents fairly, in all material respects, the Company's actual performance compared against the performance targets and other measures by which performance was judged in relation to the Company's objectives for the year ended 30 June 2022.
+- the financial statements of the Company on pages 11 to 19: - present fairly, in all material respects: - its financial position as at 30 June 2023; and - . its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand in accordance with Public Benefit Entity Standards Reduced Disclosure Regime; and - the performance information of the Company on pages 7 to 9 presents fairly, in all material respects, the Company's actual performance compared against the performance targets and other measures by which performance was judged in relation to the Company's objectives for the year ended 30 June 2023.

-Our audit was completed on 27 September 2022.
+Our audit was completed on 27 September 2023.
 This is the date at which our opinion is expressed.

-The basis for our opinion is explained below.
+The basis for our opinion is explained below, and we draw attention to the comparison of forecast financial statements with historical financial statements by the Company.
 In addition, we outline the responsibilities of the Board of Directors and our responsibilities relating to the financial statements and the performance information, we comment on other information, and we explain our independence.